IPGP/gnss_run_ovs/README.md

 # gnssposflow
-Frontend shell programs to run GNSS processing.
+Frontend shell programs to run GNSS processing with GipsyX.
 Written initially for volcano deformation monitoring, but designed to be polyvalent and ready-to-use.

 ## gnss_run_gipsyx